 On the flip side, the reality I quickly learned is that there are people across Montana who care deeply for each other—especially queer youth who are being forced to look for temporary, or even longer-term housing due to often sudden and heart-wrenching circumstances.

 My heartbreak and frustration quickly turned to action.

 I put a message out into the world: if needed, could anyone provide short to long-term respite for one to two queer and trans youth who did not have supportive family?
 The response was overwhelming.
 People I didn’t even know saw my message and reached out.
 People were sharing with their networks and connecting me with folks they know who could potentially help.

 My feelings of helplessness and sadness were suddenly overtaken by gratitude.
 So many people were willing to help—and it reminded me of just how much good and hope is in this world.

 People in Montana often say our state is just one large community connected by roads and highways, and I’ve never felt that more than I did in this moment.
 People from different areas of the state heard the call for help and reached out.
 Some for the immediate need and some to let me know that if this happens again in their community, they are willing to house LGBTQ+ youth who have been displaced by their families of origin.

 Together, people in Montana are working to support LGBTQ+ youth in their communities to make sure their experiences with housing instability are brief, temporary, and one-time.
 I’m feeling incredibly grateful and hopeful for these relationships and knowing there are people across this great big state committed to helping reduce harm and supporting and affirming queer youth.

 Because no youth or young adult should have to face this awful experience simply for being who they are.

-Kim Leighton is Pride Foundation’s Regional Philanthropy Officer in Montana.
+Quinn Leighton is Pride Foundation’s Regional Philanthropy Officer in Montana.